 top of page

-The Australian Dental Association has 4 tips for good oral health:
+The Australian Dental Association has 4 recommendations for good oral health:

-1) Brush twice daily (morning and night, for at least 2min), with a fluoride toothpaste.
+1) Brush twice daily (morning and night), with a fluoride toothpaste.*

-2) Use floss (or an interdental cleaning device) at least once daily.
+2) Use dental floss (or an interdental cleaning device) at least once daily.

 3) Reduce sugary drinks and food.**